Δ^ρ on ConnesKreimer R (Nonplanar α) via projection from RoseTree #

 public Nonplanar-level analog of (cutListSummandsP ps).map projForest,

-independent of the planar list representation.
+independent of the tree-level list representation.

 Equations